 Fiscally Ready Communities: Financial Best Practices Webinar

-MSU Extension and the Michigan Department of Treasury will cover the fundamentals of budgeting during uncertain economic times, tracking long-term fiscal health, and operational best practices.
+Is your local government fiscally prepared for the future?
+This webinar presented by MSU Extension and the Michigan Department of Treasury will cover the fundamentals of tracking long-term fiscal health and operational best practices.

 What will be covered: